MicrochipTech/AzureDemo_WFI32E01/WFI32_IoT_Central_SAS.md

     If any changes were made in the project properties window, the `Apply` button should become enabled.
 Make sure to hit the `Apply` button before hitting `OK`

 6. Right-click on the `WFI32-IoT_Azure` project and select `Clean`.
 Right-click the project again and select `Make and Program Device`.
 This operation will automatically build the project before attempting to program the target device.
 After the `BUILD SUCCESSFUL` message appears in the Output window, the application HEX file will be programmed onto the WFI32-IoT Board.
-Once programming has finished, the board will automatically reset and start running its application code
+Once programming has finished, the board will automatically reset and start running its application code.
+The Mass Storage Device will reinitialize and take on the new name of `WFI32-IOT`

 7. Quit the MPLAB X IDE by selecting `MPLAB X IDE` &gt; `Quit MPLAB X IDE` from the main toolbar.
 Please confirm the application has actually been closed before proceeding...